Sintukumarrana/test-project/README.md

 project:- (GYM Based Projects)-(  index.html )

-Fronted projects:-It is based only we can use HTML and CSS  JavaScript based projects portal directly.
+Fronted projects:-It is based only we can use HTML,CSS and JavaScript based projects portal directly.
 The project involved  a framework that contains a number of common features like Single sign-on, Multiple roles, Document management, User events, Create a new account, And user can be sign  gym membership application.

 ●	Worked on